encode/starlette/CONTRIBUTING.md

 ## Linting

-We use [Black] as a code formatter.
+We use [Black][black] as a code formatter.
 To run it along with a few other linting tools, we provide a stand-alone linting script:

 ```bash
 ./scripts/lint